How Crystalline is Low-Density Amorphous Ice?: Results

-We now further investigate the hybrid crystalline-amorphous nature of the two LDA models by analysing their local structures.
-In Fig. \ref{fig3}a the distributions of the atomic local environments of water, ice I$_{\text{h}}$, ice I$_{\text{c}}$, and the LDA models are plotted.
-Both the local $q_{6}$ and local $q_{3}$ competently identify crystalline versus amorphous configurations, with the latter also able to differentiate between cubic and hexagonal environments \cite{Li2011}.
+We next further investigated the hybrid amorphous-crystalline nature of the optimal LDA models from quenching liquid water and building polycrystalline ice.
+In Fig. \ref{fig4}a the distributions of the atomic local environments of water, ice I$_{\text{h}}$, ice I$_{\text{c}}$, and the LDA models are plotted. ``Local'' here refers to measurements of order within the first coordination shell, as defined by local $q_{6}$ and local $q_{3}$ (see \textit{Methods}).
 The local environments of the two LDA models are very similar to each other.
 They contain significant amounts of highly crystalline and amorphous (as explored by liquid water) atomic local environments, with a smooth distribution of environments explored between these two levels of local order.
-This is consistent with a hybrid crystalline-amorphous structure.

-The hybrid crystalline-amorphous nature of the LDA models is also reflected in their oxygen-oxygen radial distribution functions, $g(r)$, shown in Fig. \ref{fig3}b and c.
-The two LDA models have near identical $g(r)$ and both show a very good agreement to experiment which is well maintained up to the longest range signal measured in experiment of 23 \AA.
-In the short range, up to $\sim 6$ \AA\ illustrated in Fig. \ref{fig3}b, the first coordination shell of LDA is very similar compared to crystalline ice whereas the $g(r)$ feature of the second coordination shell is significantly broadened.
-From $\sim 6$ \AA\ onwards LDA's radial correlations quickly decay leaving it dissimilar to crystalline ice.
-Interestingly, it also shows subtle dissimilarities to liquid water at this range, as it maintains stronger correlations as illustrated in Fig. \ref{fig3}c.
+The hybrid amorphous-crystalline nature is also reflected in the oxygen-oxygen radial distribution functions, $g(r)$, shown in Fig. \ref{fig4}b and c.
+The two LDA models have near identical $g(r)$ and both show a very good agreement to experiment, which is well maintained up to the longest range signal measured in experiment of 23 \AA.
+In the short-range, up to $\sim 6$ \AA\, the first coordination shell of LDA is very similar to crystalline ice whereas the second coordination shell is broadened.
+From $\sim 6$ \AA\ onwards LDA's radial correlations quickly decay leaving it dissimilar to crystalline ice; yet, the correlations remain much stronger than in liquid water.
+Thus, again LDA lies between the two.
 Mariedahl et al. (2018) made similar observations from their experimental signal, stating ``it is essential to develop models of amorphous ices that can better describe these intermediate-range correlations’’ \cite{Mariedahl2018x}.
-The strong agreement observed over all ranges probed between the LDA models and experiment shows that this structure is well explained by a partially crystalline state.
+Similar observations were also made by Finney et al. \cite{finney2002structures} who found ``considerable similarity in the local order between LDA and ice I\textsubscript{h}..., [but] beyond the second shell there are increasing discrepancies between their respective $g(r)$''.
+The strong agreement between the LDA models and experiment show this structure is accurately modelled and explained by a partially crystalline state.
+The anisotropically arranged grains result in short-range similarity to crystalline ice, but long-range decays in $g(r)$.
+The primitive ring distributions of the LDA models are shown to be very similar in Fig. S6, and are also consistent with partially crystallised states.